 but also for the whole world

-2 Co.5:14 “For the love of Christ compels us, because we judge thus: that if One died for all, then all died; 15 and He died for all, that those who live should live no longer for themselves, but for Him who died for them and rose again.”
+2 Co.5:14-15, 14 “For the love of Christ compels us, because we judge thus: that if One died for all, then all died; 15 and He died for all, that those who live should live no longer for themselves, but for Him who died for them and rose again.”

-Jesus paid for all the sins for all non-Christians.
+Jesus paid for all the sins of all non-Christians.

 Jesus did not die just for moral, religious people.
 He did not solely die for Christians.
 He died for all.
 This is good news to those without Christ.
 Jesus died for everyone.
 He did not die for white people; He died for people of all color and race.